noahhamed/Personal-Budget-Tracker/README.md

 - Generate category breakdowns for a selected month
 - Input validation for dates, categories, and amounts
 - Unit tests using pytest
+- Web interface built with Flask, HTML, CSS, and Bootstrap

 ## Tech Stack
 - Python